chalatz/tours/pages/info/reviews-comments-content.md

     nice sense of humor.
 We saw gorgeous views of Rhodes.
 We stopped at a traditional restaurant popular with locals for a delicious lunch of Greek salad and other Greek starter specialties.
-Very pleased with the tour.<br>\nGloria B.  (Jan 27th) New York USA\n\n\nThanks Nicholas, Manuel was great and the tour was truly amazing.
+Very pleased with the tour.<br>\nGloria B.  (Jan 27th) New York USA\n\nThanks Nicholas, Manuel was great and the tour was truly amazing.
     We appreciate your help awesome service!
 Have an amazing 2020! <br>\nThanks Christian,
     \ (Jan 12th) Mexico \n\nThank you to Micheal for his expertise and the knowledge you shared with us.
 Plus your humor which we greatly appreciated.
 We wish you